hill68/ref/00.ref/Model-Based Stochastic Search for Large Scale Optimization of Multi-Agent UAV Swarms.rst

-   With more confidence in the convergence of Evolution Strategies, we demonstrate how ES can be used to efficiently solve both cooperative and competitive large-scale multi- agent problems.
+   With more confidence in the convergence of Evolution Strategies, we demonstrate how ES can be used to efficiently solve both cooperative and competitive large-scale multi-agent problems.
 Many approaches to solving multi-agent problems rely on hand-designed and hand-tuned algorithms (see [9] for a review).
 One such example, distributed Model Predictive Control, relies on independent MPC controllers on